 On October 5, 1926, Transcontinental Oil Company and Ohio Oil Company’s subsidiary, Mid-Kansas Oil and Gas Company, jointly spudded the Ira G. Yates 1-A. The well was drilled with cable tools for less than $15,000.
 Two-weeks later, at a depth of 992 feet, the well yielded its first oil and became the discovery well for the giant Yates oilfield of the Permian Basin.
 A second well was quickly set up and began producing 3,440 barrels of oil a day from a depth of 1,002 feet.
 By spring 1927 three more wells were completed, with average production of 9,099 barrels a day.

 The Yates field would ultimately return between $10 million and $15 million to the Ohio Oil Company.
 Within a year, the Ohio Oil Company had 350 employees and 70 flowing wells on the Yates site.
 The boomtown of “Iraan” (from ranch owners’ Ira and Ann Yates) sprang up, 26 miles from the nearest railroad and 125 miles from the nearest city of any size.
-By 1997, the Yates field would yield a cumulative total of 1,336,948,451 barrels of oil, making it one of the most prolific oilfields in the world; it continues to produce to this day.
+By 1997, the Yates field would yield a cumulative total of 1,336,948,451 barrels of oil, making it one of the most prolific oilfields in the world.
+The oilfield even inspired the comic strip “Alley Oop.”

 The Ohio Oil Company was soon shipping Yates field oil through its own pipelines southward to the company’s Del Rio market.
 Transcontinental’s refineries however, were north in Ft.
 Worth.
 With the 1929 stock market crash and onset of the Depression, the financially strapped Transcontinental sold out to the Ohio Oil Company for 1,848,051 shares of newly issued stock.